Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Summary

 Overall, our results demonstrate that not all void statistics are equally robust: geometric properties, particularly void shapes, are largely insensitive to observational and methodological uncertainties, whereas size-related quantities and density profiles exhibit a stronger dependence on void definitions and tracer properties.
 This distinction has important implications for the use of cosmic voids as cosmological probes.

-Building on this work, the methodology and validation framework developed here provide a solid foundation for next-generation analyses based on the \texttt{ELUCID-DESI} project.
-With the increased depth and volume of DESI-BGS data, future studies will enable more precise constraints on void dynamics and the growth of large-scale structure, further advancing the role of cosmic voids in precision cosmology.
+Building on this work, the methodology and validation framework developed here provide a foundation for next-generation analyses based on the \texttt{ELUCID-DESI} project.
+With the increased depth and volume of DESI-BGS data, future studies will enable more precise investigations of void dynamics and the growth of large-scale structure, further advancing the role of cosmic voids in precision cosmology.